Parkinson's Awareness Kids-Only T-Shirt Design Contest

 - Use a maximum of four (4) colors for your design – no gradients or transparent layers are allowed.

 - Do not use dates or months in the design.

 - Save the design as a .jpeg or .pdf at 1000x750 pixel resolution before uploading.

 - Remember the design must be your own original unpublished work and must not contain any third-party logos, trademarks or copyright material.

 - If you would like, please incorporate your signature into your design.

 All entries will be voted upon by a committee of judges comprised of members of our Creativity and Parkinson’s Project as well as past T-Shirt Design Contest winners.
 After this committee selects our five finalists, the general public will vote for the winning design on PDF’s website.
-The winning design will be announced in February 2015 and be featured on a t-shirt offered exclusively on PDF’s online store and to participants of the Parkinson’s Unity Walk in New York City in April 2015.
+The winning design will be announced in late February 2016 and be featured on a t-shirt offered on PDF’s online store.

 2014 T-Shirt Design Contest Winner: You Can Make a Difference in the Fight Against Parkinson’s